 Senor Tomato is a positive hero of culinary creations, in contrast to the character of the famous cartoon.
 To enjoy the taste of a homemade vegetable, it is enough to know the peculiarities of the crop variety and a few rules for growing tomatoes.

-Tomato, or tomato is an annual or perennial plant of the Solanaceae family.
-Until the 18th century, they did not eat it, considering the fruits of tomato poisonous.
 Tomatoes are rich in fiber, glucose, fructose and other elements.
 Tomatoes improve mood due to the presence of tyramine, which is converted into serotonin in the body.
 Eating tomatoes increases immunity, improves digestion, and lowers blood cholesterol levels.
-Types and varieties of tomatoes: characteristics and classificationDepending on the height of the plant, the ripening period of the fruit, there are three main varieties of tomatoes:

 Determinant varieties